fluree/docs.flur.ee/src/content/0.10.0/docs/schema/collections.md

    -d '[{
  "_id": "_collection",
  "name": "person",
- "doc": "A collection to hold all the people in our database", "version": 1
+ "doc": "A collection to hold all the people in our ledger", "version": 1
 },
 {
  "_id": "_collection",
  "name": "chat",
-  "doc": "A collection to hold all the chats in our database", "version": 1
+  "doc": "A collection to hold all the chats in our ledger", "version": 1
 },
 {
  "_id": "_collection",
  "name": "comment",
- "doc": "A collection to hold all the comments in our database", "version": 1
+ "doc": "A collection to hold all the comments in our ledger", "version": 1
 },
 {
  "_id": "_collection",
  "name": "artist",
-  "doc": "A collection to hold all the artists in our database", "version": 1
+  "doc": "A collection to hold all the artists in our ledger", "version": 1
 }]' \
    [HOST]/api/db/transact